Skip to content

 code_block_languages = frozenset({"tlog", "typedlogic", "logic"})

-"""Parse fenced TLog code blocks from Markdown into a theory."""
+"""Extract fenced TLog code blocks from Markdown before parsing/validation."""

 def _extract_tlog_blocks(self, text: str) -> str: